 of Anti-VEGF Agents

-In some selected cases, other forms of treatment, with or without injections may also be recommended by your ophthalmologist.
-Photodynamic therapy uses a non-thermal laser together with an intravenous drug (verteporfin) to reduce leakage and seal up abnormal blood vessels.
-Laser photocoagulation uses a hot laser to destroy the abnormal blood vessels.
+In some selected cases, other forms of treatment, with or without injections, may also be recommended by your ophthalmologist.
+For example, photodynamic therapy (PDT) uses a non-thermal "cold" laser together with an intravenous medication (verteporfin) to reduce leakage and seal up abnormal blood vessels.
+Sometimes, laser photocoagulation may be used with a thermal "hot" laser to seal up the abnormal blood vessels.

 Subscribe to our mailing list to get the updates to your inbox